windweaver828/retrovidsaver/README.md

     - cd ~
     - git clone https://github.com/windweaver828/Video-Screensaver.git

+* At this point before running the installer script, make sure any keyboards/mice, joysticks, or controllers you want to be able to turn off the screensaver, are plugged in at the time of the install.
+You may run the install as often as you need just remember to delete the /etc/video-screensaver.cfg file before running the install script
 * Run the install script
     - cd ~/Video-Screensaver/
     - sudo ./install.sh

+* Check your config file in (sudo nano) /etc/video-screensaver.cfg for any changes you may need and reboot.
+It should be started automatically, the default timer is set for 10 minutes.

+* Add videos
+    - cd ~/Video-Screensaver/
+    - mkdir videos

+Copy in any videos you would like to play, making sure the extensions are supported by your player of choice and are listed in your /etc/video-screensaver.cfg file, there is a decent small list of commonly supported extensions pre listed for you.

 * Use sudo /usr/local/bin/stop-video-screensaver to stop it